Packing Slip vs Invoice: Key Differences, Examples & When to Use - packing slip vs invoice

 An invoice is a billing document you create in order to receive payments or submit as proof of the transactions made by the client/customer.

-For WooCommerce stores where customers generally pay in advance, an invoice serves as a financial document to keep records and also serves as legal proof of purchase.
+For WooCommerce stores, customers generally pay in advance.
+But still, an invoice serves as a financial document to keep records and also works as legal proof of a purchase order.

-Online invoices are also known as electronic invoices and come in PDF format.
+And, these online invoices are known as electronic invoices and come in PDF format.

 Why do you need invoices?

-Even though you don’t have to generate invoices in order to get paid through WooCommerce stores, there are still a number of benefits that call for an invoice to be issued.
+Even though you don’t have to generate invoices for customer orders to get paid through WooCommerce stores, there are still a number of benefits to an invoice for being issued.

 Let’s find out some of the benefits.